mikeinspace/Glyphs/README.md

 # Glyphs
-A fungible token meta-protocol built on Counterparty and leveraging Stamps
+A fungible token meta-protocol built on Counterparty and leveraging Bitcoin Stamps

 ## Backstory